linearregression/ecs-playground/README.md

 Now let's create the services we need to get started.

- - In this example we are building this in us-east-1 region.
+ - In this example we are building this in the us-east-1 region.

  - Follow the AWS guide to get the necessary IAM roles etc in place for ECS [Setting Up with Amazon ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)